JustinSoflin/IT-Support-Recon-Simulation/README.md

 ## Executive Summary

-g4bri3lintern
-gab-intern-vm

-What looked like routine IT support on the intern workstation gab-intern-vm was actually a series of suspicious activities.
-Instead of simply helping, the session involved probing the system, collecting information, testing network access, and setting up ways to maintain access.
+The investigation into device 'gab-intern-vm` exposed numerous suspicious activities, all under the guise of routine IT support.
+User accomplished this by using support-themed naming conventions and relying on legitimate tools that won't typically raise red flags.
+The session involved probing the system, collecting information, testing network access, and setting up ways to maintain access.

-At each step, actions were structured and sequential: initial script execution, host and session checks, storage and privilege review, outbound connectivity testing, and consolidation of files.
-Finally, a staged “chat log” was placed to create a false explanation for the behavior.
+At each step, actions were structured and sequential:
+   - Initial script execution
+   - Host and session checks
+   - Storage and privilege review
+   - Outbound connectivity testing
+   - Consolidation of files
+   - Staged “chat log” to justify the behavior

-The activity was deliberate and coordinated, not standard support.
+Although no actual exfiltration took place, the activity was deliberate and coordinated, not standard support.
 This report lays out the timeline, the artifacts left behind, and the key indicators that distinguish legitimate support from staged reconnaissance.

 ---